Conocybe rugosa

-Pholiotina rugosa is a common mushroom which is widely distributed and especially common in the Pacific Northwest.
-It grows in woodchips, flowerbeds and compost.
-It has been found in Europe, Asia and North America.
-It contains the same mycotoxins as the death cap.
-It is more commonly known as Conocybe filaris as this is the name it is likely to appear under in field guides.
-However, Conocybe filaris is a junior synonym of Pholiotina rugosa.
-Pholiotina rugosa has also been placed in the genus Conocybe, but its morphology and a 2013 molecular phylogenetics study place it in the genus Pholiotina.
-Pholiotina fimicola, which grows on dung and rich soil in North America, is a possible synonym.
-Pholiotina arrhenii has also been considered a possible synonym, but a molecular phylogenetics study found it to be a distinct species.
+Conocybe rugosa is a common and highly toxic species of mushroom that is widely distributed in Eurasia and North America.

+Taxonomy

+The species was originally described in the genus Pholiotina, and its morphology and a 2013 molecular phylogenetics study supported its continued classification there.

 Description

-Pholiotina rugosa has a cap which is conical, expanding to flat, usually with an umbo.
+Conocybe rugosa has a conical cap that expands to flat, usually with an umbo.
 It is less than 3 cm across, has a smooth brown top, and the margin is often striate.
 The gills are rusty brown, close, and adnexed.
 The stalk is 2 mm thick and 1 to 6 cm long, smooth, and brown, with a prominent and movable ring.
 The spores are rusty brown, and it may be difficult to identify the species without a microscope.

+Habitat and distribution

+The species grows in woodchips, flowerbeds and compost piles.
+It has been found in Europe, Asia and North America.
+It is especially common in the Pacific Northwest.

 Toxicity

-This species is deadly poisonous.
-They produce alpha-amanitin, a cyclic peptide that is highly toxic to the liver and is responsible for many deaths by poisoning from mushrooms in the genera Amanita and Lepiota.
-They are sometimes mistaken for Psilocybe due to their similar looking cap.
+This species is deadly poisonous, the fruiting bodies containing alpha-amanitin, a cyclic peptide that is highly toxic to the liver and is responsible for many deaths by poisoning from mushrooms in the genera Amanita and Lepiota.
+They are sometimes mistaken for species of the genus Psilocybe due to their similar-looking cap.